 - Treat it like a blueprint, include descriptions

-Take an office building for example, without a blueprint, builders don’t have any idea of how many floors to add, where to build various offices, where to place electrical outlets, plumbing, doorways, etc. If the only resources you throw at them include a few images of other offices you find appealing, the probability that it will fall in place with your vision are one in a million.
+Take an office building, for example, without a blueprint, builders don’t have any idea of how many floors to add, where to build various offices, where to place electrical outlets, plumbing, doorways, etc. If the only resources you throw at them include a few images of other offices you find appealing, the probability that it will fall in place with your vision is one in a million.

 The same thinking applies to app designers.
-Without a detailed wireframe, your designers won’t know how to structure navigation menus and how to lay out imagery in popular design platforms such as Sketch or Photoshop.
+Without a detailed wireframe, your designers won’t know how to structure navigation menus and how to lay out the imagery in popular design platforms such as Sketch or Photoshop.

-The more descriptive you are, the greater the chance of your your vision being mirrored.
+The more descriptive you are, the greater the chance of your vision being mirrored.
 The descriptions should include detailed information about functions within the screen, how they are carried out and what they lead to

 Examples from our own wireframing template:

 Remember The more descriptive you are, the better.
 A solid foundation is what can make or break the final product.
-The greater the detail in the wireframes, the clearer your vision will resonate to the designer and then ultimately to the developer.
+The greater the detail in the wireframes, the clearer your vision will resonate with the designer and then ultimately to the developer.

 - Hi-Fi is the way to go

 Hi-Fi or high fidelity wireframing translate not only the structure of the app but also the color and tone you want the app to embody.
-This in turn leaves less to imagine in comparison to a simple hand drawn sketch or a lo-fi wireframe.
-Now this can be either viewed as a pitfall or a positive.
+This, in turn, leaves less to imagine in comparison to a simple hand drawn sketch or a lo-fi wireframe.
+Now, this can be either viewed as a pitfall or a positive.
 On one hand, time can be wasted and the creativity of the designers can be subdued.
 On the other, since your designer has to rely less on their imagination, they can create a product that better aligns with your vision.

 - Check the flow, interactive prototyping